If you think Chinese is a boring language, these 4 ways to teach Chinese characters at the beach might change your mind!

 - 沙子 (shāzi / sand)

-What you need to practice writing at the beach:
+What you need to teach Chinese characters at the beach

 - Rocks, shells, wood chips and sticks, sand

-Fun and Easy Ways to Practice Writing at the Beach
+4 Ways to Practice Chinese characters at the Beach

 1. Draw Chinese characters in the sand

-TIP: You can draw words in the sand and then have your child trace each letter or character with the beach treasures in this list!
+After drawing words in the sand, your child can trace each letter or character with the beach treasures (eg, rocks, shells)!

 2. Assemble Chinese characters with rocks!